triinlutsoja/FlyTravel/README.md

 # Introduction

+Dear reviewer!
+If you want to follow along with how I worked, please see `experience_log.md`!

 I’ve built this project using my own ideas and experience — I’m pretty confident with the backend since I’ve done it a lot before.
 For the frontend, which is newer to me, I looked at online resources and asked help from an AI assistant to confirm that my approach was on the right track.
 I took those ideas and mixed them with my own work, so what you see here is a blend of guidance from trusted sources and my personal contributions.